kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

 ``EC::~EC();``

-  Effects: Type dependent potential behaviors identifed by to-be-defined *at destruction* traits.
+  Effects: Type dependent potential behaviors identified by to-be-defined *at destruction* traits.

     - ``wait()`` for all incomplete work.
     - Cancel work that is not executing and ``wait()`` for executing work.
     - Cancel work that is not executing and abort executing work.
-    - Cancel work that is not executing and detach executing work.

 ------------------------------------------------------------------------------
 Thread Execution Resource